cristian9217/cristian9217/movie_analysis/README.md

 ## Overview

 This project analyzes the **movie_bluebox** database, which contains information about BlueBox movies watched by customers since 1980.
+The ETL process has already been completed, so the data is ready for querying and extracting insights.

 The Python script `movieAnalysis.py` extracts relevant data and generates statistical insights, including: